ThunderBOltC/T.github.io/content/authors/admin/_index.md

 ## About Me

-Hello! 👋 I’m Chandan Hembrom, a tech enthusiast with a passion for innovation and problem-solving.
+Hello!
+I’m Bramuel Chandan Hembrom, a tech enthusiast with a passion for innovation and problem-solving.
 I enjoy exploring and working on projects related to IoT, artificial intelligence, and web development.
 My current interests include environmental monitoring, object detection, and smart systems.
 I love combining hardware and software to create meaningful solutions, such as smart environmental monitors or automated systems for daily life.
 My journey into coding started with C++ but has evolved into a love for Python and its versatility.